PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation: The Proposed Method

 \subsection{IdentityNet}

-The proposed IdentityNet adopts the architecture of Stable Diffusion~\cite{SDiffusion} (SD1.5) and serves as the primary mechanism for preserving the facial characteristics throughout a generated video.
-The backbone network retains the original weights of the UNet in SD, enabling it to effectively maintain the generation capability of SD.
-This provides a more robust initialization for PortraitTalk.
+IdentityNet is built upon the architecture of Stable Diffusion~\cite{SDiffusion} (SD 1.5) and serves as the primary component for preserving facial identity throughout the generated video.
+The backbone is initialized with the pre-trained UNet weights from SD 1.5, enabling the model to retain the strong generative capacity of the original network while adapting to the talking face generation task through fine-tuning on our dataset.
+This initialization provides a stable foundation for IdentityNet.

-To reduce the inconsistency among synthesized frames and enhance the reconstruction capability of IdentityNet, the model undergoes finetuning with masked images.
-This strategy involves random corruption of images and subsequent reconstruction of the missing segments.
-By finetuning IdentityNet using masked images, the model's focus shifts towards the global characteristics of images, such as the overall head shape and style associated with a specific identity~\cite{Chen_2024_CVPR}.
+To improve the consistency of synthesized frames and enhance the reconstruction capability of IdentityNet, we apply a masked fine-tuning strategy, as depicted in Fig.~\ref{fig1_2}.
+Specifically, random regions of the input frames are corrupted with Gaussian noise, and the model learns to reconstruct the missing content.
+Unlike conventional zero-masking approaches, the use of Gaussian noise aligns more naturally with the denoising objective of diffusion models.
+This strategy encourages the model to attend to global facial structure, such as head shape and overall appearance, rather than overfitting to local pixel patterns, thereby promoting more stable and identity-consistent generations~\cite{Chen_2024_CVPR}.

 The fine-tuning process follows the training strategy of stable diffusion.
-Randomly masked frames are encoded by passing through the encoder to obtain a masked latent representation $\mathbf{z}_{t}^{m}$.
+Randomly masked frames are encoded by passing through the encoder to obtain a masked latent representation $\mathbf{z}_{m}$.
 Subsequently, a forward and backward diffusion process is applied across \(T\) time steps within this masked latent space.
 The denoising U-Net ($\epsilon_{\theta}$) is trained to reconstruct the original image by estimating the amount of noise ($\epsilon$) introduced at each forward step.
 This is achieved by the mask reconstruction loss:

-where $t$ is a sampled time step, $z_{t}^{m}$ is the noisy masked latent at time step $t$, and $c$ is the condition set (text and image).
+where $t$ is a sampled time step, ${z}_{m_{t}}$ is the noisy masked latent at time step $t$, and $c$ is the condition set (text and reference images).
 This loss function guides the network towards accurate noise estimation and effective image restoration.